agrzesiak33/multithreaded-image-denoise/README.md

-Creates a thred for each image and denoises them using a simple median algorithm.
+Creates a thread for each image and denoises them using a simple median algorithm.